JC-ARAGON/Data-Analytics-Portfolio/README.md

 # Data Analysis Portfolio
 Data Analytics Portfolio: SQL, Tableau and Python Projects

+Hello!
+I am Juan Cruz, a graduate in Business Administration.
+A self-taught and naturally curious individual, I have developed expertise in tools such as SQL, Excel, Tableau, Power BI, and Python, utilizing libraries like Pandas and Matplotlib through specialized courses.
+Passionate about learning and applying knowledge, I am driven by the opportunity to contribute and make a meaningful impact through my work.

 This is my portfolio of data analysis projects, showcasing my skills in SQL, Python, and Tableau for data cleaning, analysis, and visualization.

 ## Repository Content